-If you are arrested for DWI, the Texas Department of Public Safety (DPS) may suspend your driver's license if you refuse a breath test or blood test, or if you take a test and have a blood alcohol concentration of .08% or greater.
+If you are arrested for DWI, the Texas Department of Public Safety (DPS) may suspend your driver's license if you refuse a breath test or blood test, or if you take a test and have a blood alcohol concentration of .08 percent or greater.

-Dallas County and Collin County DWI lawyer Deandra M. Grant is experienced in representing clients who are facing administrative license revocation.
+Our Dallas DWI lawyer, Deandra M. Grant, is experienced in representing clients who are facing administrative license revocation.
 With skilled, aggressive representation during your ALR hearing, you have the best opportunity of keeping your driving privileges.
 Additionally, her preparation for your administrative license revocation hearing can benefit the outcome of your criminal case – as she will have already begun investigating your case and all aspects of your blood or breath testing, your arrest, the initial police stop and field sobriety testing.